dan-olsen/ECE593J/Lab1/Lab1.md

 char_pointer = (char*)((int*)char_pointer + 1);
 ```

 Before the changes were made the first loop printed addresses that differed by 4 bytes because the `int*` was being increased by 4 bytes or the size of 1 `int`.
 And the second loop printed addresses that differed by 1 byte because the `char*` was being increased by 1 byte or the size of 1 `char`.
-The pointer arthemitic was increasing the pointer by the same type of the pointer instead of the type the pointer points to.
+The pointer arithmetic was increasing the pointer by the same type of the pointer instead of the type the pointer points to.

 Corrected code:
 ```c